ICMS-conference/icms-conference.github.io/2018/sessions/session17.md

 layout: default2018
 title: "ICMS 2018 - Session 17: Math in 2050"
 ---
-## 17. Math in 2050 - Creativity, Publication, and Application supported by Knowledge Bases and Software?
+## Session 17.
+Math in 2050 - Creativity, Publication, and Application supported by Knowledge Bases and Software?

 ### Organizers